searchpioneer/ranklib-dotnet/README.md

 # RankLib for .NET

-Ranklib for .NET is a hardened port of [RankLib](https://sourceforge.net/p/lemur/wiki/RankLib/), a popular open source learning to rank library written in Java.
+Ranklib for .NET is a hardened port to .NET of [RankLib](https://sourceforge.net/p/lemur/wiki/RankLib/), a popular open source learning to rank library written in Java.
 It maintains compatibility with input and output files of RankLib, allowing it to be used to integrate with systems that use RankLib, such as the [Elasticsearch Learning to Rank plugin](http://github.com/o19s/elasticsearch-learning-to-rank).